Vishnupriya-TK/ECertificate-Generator/README.md

 ## ⭐ Show Your Support

 If you like this project, give it a ⭐ on [GitHub](https://github.com/Vishnupriya-TK/Ecertificate-Generator)!
-It helps others discover the project and motivates further development 💖
+It helps others discover the project and motivates further development

----

-Would you like me to add a **“🖼️ Screenshots / Preview Section”** (with placeholders for certificate preview, dashboard, and login page)?
-It’ll make your README more engaging and portfolio-ready.